cmungall/multi-axial-ontology-test/README.md

 This repo currently only has a single example, a cross-product of two trees

 I may later rearrange into subdirs of increasing complexity

+## Proposed UI Algorithm

+### Pre-processing

+Annotate each edge with information about what kind of classification it is.
+E.g. "anatomical" vs "quality".

+See the Makefile for examples of how to do this with owltools.
+See eq-annotated.owl for an example.

+Note in our fake example, it's relatively regular

+    LargeBone SubClassOf LargeOrgan ## ANATOMICAL
+    LargeBone SubClassOf BoneMorphology ## QUALITY

+In practice it may not be regular.
+There may be nodes in the cross-product missing.
+E.g.

+    LargeBone SubClassOf OrganMorphology ## ANATOMICAL, QUALITY

+In many cases there will be axiomatization lacking and the isa link will have been asserted by a human, without any 'why'

+In real cases we will also have a deep imports chain and explanations for links may be non-local.

+### Rendering

+(draft)

+One approach would be simply to select an axis (eg ANATOMICAL) and only show those links.
+This works for a regular lattice derived from two strict trees.
+But not all ontologies will be regular this way.

+Thus it would be better to allow selection of 'profiles'.

+Other heuristics: if the path upwards cannot be continued using the profile, then continue on ALL for one hop.